Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-where $[a \ b \ c \ d \ \cdots]$ is a antisymmetrization with respect to indices $a, b, c, d, \cdots$, etc. These identities (\ref{fc1})--(\ref{fc5}) define the Lie algebroid up to homotopy (the splittable H-twisted Lie algebroid) on the vector bundle $E$ \cite{Ikeda:2010vz}.
-This is a subalgebroid of the H-twisted Lie algebroid \cite{Grutzmann}. } \end{example}
+These identities, equations (\ref{fc1})--(\ref{fc5}), define the Lie 3-algebroid on the vector bundle $E$, also called the Lie algebroid up to homotopy, or the splittable H-twisted Lie algebroid \cite{Ikeda:2010vz}.
+It is a special case of the H-twisted Lie algebroid \cite{Grutzmann}.